lacoco-lab/home/content/authors/kmccurdy/_index.md

     url: https://saarland-informatics-campus.de/

 # Short bio (displayed in user profile at end of posts)
-bio: TODO short bio.
+bio: Postdoctoral Researcher

 # Interests to show in About widget
-interests:
+#interests:
-  - TODO
+#  - TODO
-  - TODO
+#  - TODO

 # Education to show in About widget
 education: